 Electron mobility along (100) planes is higher than along (110) planes.
 In order to increase the effective cell β-ratio and thus improve the cell read margin, the NMOS pull-down devices (NPD) can be rotated to have channel surfaces along (100) planes.
 Unlike cell designs in planar bulk-Si CMOS, FinFET-based SRAM cells containing transistors with channel surface both along (110) and (100) planes can be easily fabricated by simply rotating the fin layout orientation by 45° for the (100) fins (Figure 5.8 b).
-As a tradeoff, printing rotated fins may be lithographically more challenging due to corner rounding effects and the need for complex OPC to be applied and may in turn lead to enhanced process variations.
-The mobility difference between the pull-down and the access device causes an $I{D,SAT}$ change of about 20% (Table 5-2) and helps to boost noise margins .
+As a tradeoff, printing rotated fins may be lithographically more challenging and may result in enhanced process variations.
+The mobility difference between the pull-down and the access device causes an I{D,SAT} change of about 20% (Table 5-2) and helps to boost noise margins .

-Figure 5.9 a-c show the butterfly plots for 6-T bulk-Si MOSFET-based SRAM cells and the 6-T FinFET-based SRAM cells (simulated using device parameters from Table 5-1).
-As can be seen from these Figures, the conventional DG 6-T FinFET-based SRAM with 1-fin pull-down achieves a 22% improvement in the read SNM compared to its bulk-Si-based counterpart with β -ratio of 1.5.
+Figure 5.9 a-c show the butterfly plots for 6-T bulk-Si MOSFET-based SRAM cells and the 6-T FinFET-based SRAM cells (simulated using device parameters from

+).
+As can be seen from these Figures, the conventional DG 6-T FinFET-based SRAM with 1-fin pull-down achieves a 22% improvement in the read SNM compared to its bulk-Si-based counterpart with β-ratio of 1.5.
 Moreover, a 15% further improvement in the read SNM, with a 13.3% area penalty, can be achieved by rotating the pull-down transistors; a 36% further improvement in the read SNM, with 16.6% area penalty, can be achieved by upsizing the pull-down transistors to 2-fins.
 Higher threshold pull-down devices were then used in the FinFET designs, by raising the gate work function of the NMOS and PMOS devices (both to 4.75eV), to suppress leakage and to improve read/write margin.
 The resulting improvements in SNM are shown in Figure 5.9 c.
 A higher V{TH} bulk-Si device achieved by higher channel doping might not provide lower overall standby current due to band-to-band tunneling leakage.